 A new sob near shattered her little form, stealing the Cetra’s voice.
 Sephiroth held her again in both arms, and she turned to re-hide her face.
-The shirt beneath his coat with its straps made a smooth place for her grief.
+The shirt beneath his leather coat made a smooth place for her grief.
 Though his skin like marble between the buttons was certainly more fragrant.

 “Master…I didn’t know what happiness was.
 All I knew was pain.
 You’re so kind.
 You’re so gentle.
 I’m so afraid I’ll wake.
 I don’t want to wake up!
 I don’t want to live.
 My life was agony…”